ERoydev/bip39-rusty/README.md

 # BIP-39 Custom Implementation in Rust

 This repository contains a custom implementation of the BIP-39 standard in Rust.
 The implementation allows for the generation of mnemonic phrases based on entropy, checksum, and wordlists.
 It supports multiple languages and mnemonic types (128-bit and 256-bit entropy).
 I Developed this to simplify using the bip39 more easily in rust than the current bip39 that i found.
+The code is easy to understand and well documented, feel free to suggest improvements :)
 ## Features

 - **Entropy Generation**: Generate random entropy with secure randomness.